Link to our capital gains fact sheet (Jan. 2023; 2 pages)

-Capital gains is the income you get when you sell an asset – such as shares of stock, mutual funds or real estate – at a profit.
+Capital gains is the income you get when you sell an asset – such as shares of stock, mutual funds, artwork, or real estate – at a profit.
 New Mexico is one of only nine states that gives a big tax break to those with this type of “unearned income” (a term used by the IRS for any income not acquired through work).

-Right now, individuals are allowed to deduct – and therefore not pay any tax on – 40% of their capital gains income from their state taxes.
-Meaning this unearned income is taxed at a lower rate than wages earned by hard-working New Mexicans.
+Right now, investors are allowed to deduct – and therefore not pay any tax on – 40% of their capital gains income.
+That means this unearned income is taxed at a lower rate than wages earned by hard-working New Mexicans.

-Repealing the capital gains deduction will make our tax system more fair and raise sustainable revenue that can be invested in the things that help build thriving communities – things like libraries, parks, infrastructure, and public safety.
+Limiting the capital gains deduction will make our tax system more fair and raise sustainable revenue that can be invested in the public goods and services that help build thriving communities – like libraries, parks, quality schools, and public health services.